Forms Validation

 have a default error message, so they can

 be omitted.
-However, by passing and formulating all customized messages, you will make the form more user-friendly.
+However, by providing and formulating all custom messages tailored to your needs, you will make the form more

-You can change the default messages in configuration, by modifying
+You can change the default messages in the configuration, by

-The following wildcards can be used in the text of error messages:
+The following placeholder strings can be used in the text of error messages:

 %d |